What’s New in Spell Catcher X version 10.3.7

 - Danish: Updated Main Spellings (“lex” database).

-To update your language plug-ins, in the Spell Catcher application, choose Spell Catcher > Get Updates and Languages, or Help > Spell Catcher Languages Page, or while you’re here, download them from our Languages page.
+To update your language plug-ins, in the Spell Catcher application, choose Spell Catcher > Get Updates and Languages, or Help > Spell Catcher Languages Page.
+Languages are also available on our website: http://www.rainmakerinc.com/products/languages/.

 - The English Help Book has been re-designed, and no longer uses HTML frames.
 The French Help Book will be changed accordingly when time permits.
 The actual Help Book content remains basically the same.